AmpatzidisSavvas/ProductsNodeApp/README.md

 # ProductsNodeApp
-CRUD App with Node.js and MongoDB.
+Web App with Node.js and MongoDB.